-- 1.2\ The form of debt underwriting agreement will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference 4.1 Specimen of Common Stock Certificate, filed as Exhibit 4.1 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2005 (File No. 000-50626) and incorporated herein by reference 4.2 Specimen of Preferred Stock Certificate, filed as Exhibit 4.4 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2005 (File No. 000-50626) and incorporated herein by reference 4.2\ The form of any warrant will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference 4.3\ Form of Indenture relating to senior debt securities 5 Form of Indenture relating to subordinated debt securities - 4 .5\ The form of any senior note with respect to each particular series of senior notes issued hereunder will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference - 4 .6\ The form of any subordinated note with respect to each particular series of subordinated notes issued hereunder will be filed as an exhibit to a Current Report on the Registrant on Form 8-K and incorporated hereby by reference - 5 .1† Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. regarding legality of securities being registered. - 12.1† Statement Regarding Computation of Ratio of Earnings to Fixed Charges - 23.1 Consent of Independent Registered Public Accounting Firm - 2 Consent of Independent Registered Public Accounting Firm - 23.3† Consent of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. (included in Exhibit 5.1) - 24.1† Power of Attorney (included on signature page) - 25.1 The Statement of Eligibility on Form T-1 under the Trust Indenture Act of 1939, as amended, of the Trustee under the Senior Indenture will be incorporated herein by reference from a subsequent filing in accordance with Section 305(b)(2) of the Trust Indenture Act of 1939
+Exhibit Number Description of Document 1 .1 The form of any equity underwriting agreement will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference 1 .2 The form of debt underwriting agreement will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference 4.1 Specimen of Common Stock Certificate, filed as Exhibit 4.1 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2005 (File No. 000-50626) and incorporated herein by reference 4 .2 Specimen of Preferred Stock Certificate, filed as Exhibit 4.4 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2005 (File No. 000-50626) and incorporated herein by reference 4 .2 The form of any warrant will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference 4 .3 Form of Indenture relating to senior debt securities 4.4 Form of Indenture relating to subordinated debt securities

-Exhibit Number Description of Document 25.2 The Statement of Eligibility on Form T-1 under the Trust Indenture Act of 1939, as amended, of the Trustee under the Subordinated Indenture will be incorporated herein by reference from a subsequen filing in accordance with Section 305(b)(2) of the Trust Indenture Act of 1939
+4 .5\ The form of any senior note with respect to each particular series of senior notes issued hereunder will be filed as an exhibit to a Current Report of the Registrant on Form 8-K and incorporated herein by reference

-- \ To be filed by amendment or as an exhibit to a report pursuant to Section 13(a), 13(c) or 15(d) of the Exchange Act. - † Previously Filed.
+- 4.6\ The form of any subordinated note with respect to each particular series of subordinated notes issued hereunder will be filed as an exhibit to a Current Report on the Registrant on Form 8-K and incorporated hereby by reference - 5.1\ Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. regarding legality of securities being registered. - 12.1 Statement Regarding Computation of Ratio of Earnings to Fixed Charges - 23.1 Consent of Ernst & Young LLP - 24.1 Power of Attorney (included on signature page) - 25.1 The Statement of Eligibility on Form T-1 under the Trust Indenture Act of 1939, as amended, of the Trustee under the Senior Indenture will be incorporated herein by reference from a subsequent filing in accordance with Section 305(b)(2) of the Trust Indenture Act of 1939 - 25.2 The Statement of Eligibility on Form T-1 under the Trust Indenture Act of 1939, as amended, of the Trustee under the Subordinated Indenture will be incorporated herein by reference from a subsequent filing in accordance with Section 305(b)(2) of the Trust Indenture Act of 1939 - \ To be filed by amendment or as an exhibit to a report pursuant to Section 13(a), 13(c) or 15(d) of the Exchange Act.